 What is a Wrongful Death Case?

 A death is a wrongful death if it is caused by the negligence of someone else.
 This means that someone else must have done something they shouldn’t have, or not done something they should have.
 One example would be if somebody ran a red light and hit a pedestrian in the crosswalk – resulting in injuries that led to a fatality.
 The negligent individual would be liable for the damages.
 Liability changes from situation to situation, and is based on various laws and previous cases determined in the state.
-It is difficult to determine whether or not you have a wrongful death case without speaking to an Seattle injury attorney who can hear all of the details of your case.
+It is difficult to determine whether or not you have a wrongful death case without speaking to

 Types of Wrongful Death Cases